nodemcu/nodemcu-firmware/README.md

 If the device panics and resets, errors will be written to the serial interface at 115200 bps.

-#Write Lua script to filesystem
-####Esplorer
+# User Interface tools

+## Esplorer

-Victor Brutskiy's [Esplorer](https://github.com/4refr0nt/ESPlorer) support most platforms such as Linux, Windows, Mac OS, etc. This software is opensource and can write lua/lc files to filesystem.
+Victor Brutskiy's [ESPlorer](https://github.com/4refr0nt/ESPlorer) is written in Java, is open source and runs on most platforms such as Linux, Windows, Mac OS, etc.

+#### Features

+  - Edit Lua scripts and run on the ESP8266 and save to its flash
+  - Serial console log
+  - Also supports original AT firmware (reading and setting WiFi modes, etc)

-####NodeMCU Studio
+## NodeMCU Studio

-[NodeMCU Studio](https://github.com/nodemcu/nodemcu-studio-csharp) is written in C# and support Windows.
-This software is opensource and can write lua files to filesystem.
+[NodeMCU Studio](https://github.com/nodemcu/nodemcu-studio-csharp) is written in C# and supports Windows.
+This software is open source and can write lua files to filesystem.

 # OPTIONAL MODULES